 In drosophila, depending on the valence of the stimulus (either appetitive or aversive), different groups of neurons are involved in the learning process*{vogt_shared_2014,busto_olfactory_2010}.
 Therefore, our first step was to test whether mate-copying implies aversive or appetitive memory, by isolating different kinds of stimuli contained in copulation of conspecifics.
 We considered that a rejection represents an aversive stimulus and acceptance of copulation an appetitive stimulus for an observer female.
 So, we created two treatments by presenting to an observer, a male rejected by a female ("Rejection" treatment) or a male accepted by a female ("Acceptance" treatment), and we measured the observer’s inclination to copy.

 In a second part, we went deeper into the neuronal mechanisms of mate-copying by searching which group of dopaminergic neurons is required for mate-copying.
 The neuronal mechanisms of non-social learning are very well known in drosophila (reviewed in #{cognigni_right_2018}).
-Regarding their roles in the latter, two brain structures are particularly prone to be involved in mate-copying, the central complex and the mushroom body.
+Regarding their roles in the latter, two brain structures are particularly prone to be involved in mate-copying, the central complex and the mushroom bodies.
 The central complex, localized in the center of the insect brain plays a major role in decoding visual information.
 It receives visual inputs from the rest of the brain and controls vision-related behaviors, memory and learning *{guo_vision_2017}.
-The mushroom bodyies are an integrative center involved in learning, memory, decision-making and visual associative memory.
+The mushroom bodies are an integrative center involved in learning, memory, decision-making and visual associative memory.
 Notably, specific groups of dopaminergic neurons localized in mushroom bodies are involved in the acquisition of aversive and appetitive visual memory *{liu_subset_2012, vogt_shared_2014}.
 On the contrary, despite a rich repertoire of well-studied social processes *{pasquaretta_how_2016, teseo_fighting_2016, dawson_social_2018}, neuronal mechanisms of social learning are still poorly understood.
 However, a recent study found that dopamine is required in mate-copying *{monier_dopamine_2018}.
 Dopamine is a neurotransmitter, that drives a variety of brain functions among which the formation of appetitive and aversive memory *{riemensperger_punishment_2005,sitaraman_serotonin_2008,alekseyenko_targeted_2010,berry_dopamine_2012,yamamoto_dopamine_2014}.
 Dopamine is produced in dopaminergic neurons, but we do not know which are involved in mate-copying.
 However, we do know some of the neurons required for non-social visual memory. #{vogt_shared_2014} showed that neurons labeled by TH-GAL4 and Ddc-GAL4 transgenes are essential in visual learning.
 Given that mate-copying involves visual learning, we expected these neurons to be required.

 Thanks to Liu et al., we know that UAS-GAL4 technology can be used to block specific sets of neurons *{liu_subset_2012}.
-Precisely, by coupling UAS-GAL4 with the thermosensitive Shibire protein, it is possible to temporary silence specific groups of neurons but submitting flies to a restrictive temperature, and thus investigate whether they are essential for the studied process.
+Precisely, by coupling UAS-GAL4 with the thermosensitive Shibire protein, it is possible to temporary silence specific groups of neurons by submitting flies to a restrictive temperature, and thus investigate whether they are essential for the studied process.
 Our goal was to use a similar technique to study mate-copying.
-We used mutant flies expressing GAL4 in TH-labeled or Ddc-labeled neurons, that we have silenced to see if those neurons are required in mate-copying (for more details, see "Fly stains and crossings" section).
+We used mutant flies expressing GAL4 in TH-labeled or Ddc-labeled neurons, that we have silenced to see if those neurons are required in mate-copying (for more details, see "Fly strains and crossings" section).
 We thus created two treatments, depending on the group of neurons silenced, and measured mate-copying scores in each of them.
 If one group is involved in mate-copying, the corresponding treatment will not display mate-copying (score similar to random choice), due to the incapacity of mutants to learn.

 \section{Material and Methods}